MPACT-ORG/llvm-project/llvm/docs/Mdl/MDLSpec.md

 The process of compiling a processor’s machine description creates several primary artifacts:

-*   For each target instruction (described in td files), we create an object that describes the detailed behaviors of the instruction in any legal context (for example, on any functional unit, on any processor)
+*   For each target instruction (described in .td files), we create an object that describes the detailed behaviors of the instruction in any legal context (for example, on any functional unit, on any processor)
 *   A set of methods with machine independent APIs that leverage the information associated with instructions to inform and guide back-end optimization passes.

 The details of the artifacts are described later in this document.

 _Note: A full language grammar description is provided in an appendix.
 Snippets of grammar throughout the document only provide the pertinent section of the grammar, see the Appendix A for the full grammar._

-The proposed language can be thought of as an _optional extension to the LLVM machine description_.
-For most upstream architectures, the new language offers minimal benefit other than a much more succinct way to specify the architecture vs Schedules and Itineraries.
-But for accelerator-class architectures, it provides a level of detail and capability not available in the existing tablegen approaches.

-### **Background**
+### Background

 Processor families evolve over time.
-They accrete new instructions, and pipelines change - often in subtle ways - as they accumulate more functional units and registers; encoding rules change; issue rules change.
+They accrete new instructions, and pipelines change - often in subtle ways.
+They accumulate more functional units and registers; encoding rules change; issue rules change.
 Understanding, encoding, and using all of this information - over time, for many subtargets - can be daunting.
 When the description language isn’t sufficient to model the architecture, the back-end modeling evolves towards heuristics, and leads to performance issues or bugs in the compiler.
 And it certainly ends with large amounts of target specific code to handle “special cases”.

 LLVM uses the [TableGen](https://llvm.org/docs/TableGen/index.html) language to describe a processor, and this is quite sufficient for handling most general purpose architectures - there are 20+ processor families currently upstreamed in LLVM!
 In fact, it is very good at modeling instruction definitions, register classes, and calling conventions.
 However, there are “features” of modern accelerator micro-architectures which are difficult or impossible to model in tablegen.